Magnet Networks Limited (“Magnet Networks”) Code of Practice for handling consumer complaints

 The ticket number for your complaint will be a unique reference number that you can quote if you need to contact us:

-2.3.
-All complaints lodged will be acknowledged by Magnet Networks within five working days, either by telephone, in writing or by e-mail.
+- 2.3.
+All complaints lodged will be acknowledged by Magnet Networks within two working days, either by telephone, in writing or by e-mail.
 Such acknowledgement will state:

 3. Complaint handing and resolution

 - 3.1.
 Following receipt and acknowledgement of all complaints, the following procedure will be adhered to by Magnet Networks in responding to complaints:

 - investigation of the complaint,

 - final response.

 - 3.2.
 Magnet Networks shall endeavour to investigate and respond to your bona fide dispute as soon as reasonably practicable and within the time frames set out below:

 Category of Complaint Target Response Time Full or Partial Loss of Service Within 1 Working Day.
 Repair Arrange for a site visit within 5 working days.
 If it is not possible to rectify the fault immediately, you will be advised of a new timescale for service restoration.
 Billing and Guarantee Scheme Within 5 working days Installation Within 5 working days

 - 3.3.
 If your complaint is not resolved within the above time frames, or if you are not happy with the progress of your complaint, you may request that the complaint be escalated within Magnet Networks to the appropriate supervisor or manager.
 In the event of an escalation, the Magnet Networks employee assigned shall use reasonable endeavours to seek to resolve the dispute within a reasonable time.
 Magnet Networks may also escalate the complaint internally without having received a request from you, if it deems escalation necessary.

 - 3.4.
 It may not be possible to resolve all complaints within the stated time frame, however, in such cases Magnet Networks will keep you informed of the time frame (or any revised time frame) within which it expects your complaint to be resolved.